intergiro/developer-portal/docs/2d/getting-started/environments.md

 # Environments

-There is a Staging environment available for your convenience where you can make sure your integration works well before going live.
-We also offer [simulation capabilities](/2d/simulation) to be able to test various scenarios like refunds, rejections, SCA consent, and others.
+There is a Staging environment available for your convenience so you can make sure your integration works well before going live.

+Please contact our support team to get your credentials.

 **Staging environment:**
  - `https://2d.staging.intergiro.tech`